Hebilicious/nuxt-module-template/README.md

 [![npm version](https://badge.fury.io/js/@hebilicious%2Fauthjs-nuxt.svg)](https://badge.fury.io/js/@hebilicious%2Fauthjs-nuxt)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-🚀 Welcome to __Hebilicious Nuxt Module Starter Template__!
+🚀 Welcome to **Hebilicious Nuxt Module Starter Template**!

-This is a Bun powered Nuxt Module Repo Template Starter.
+This is a Pnpm and Bun powered Nuxt Module Repo Template Starter.
 It comes with a base module that you can use to start your own module.

 ## Batteries Included

-- 📦 bun monorepo
+- 📦 pnpm monorepo
+- 📦 Bun script runner
 - 🏗️ Build Nuxt Module with `nuxt-build-module`
 - 🏗 ESM/CJS valid package, with MTS and CTS declaration files.
 - 📝 Docs with vitepress